 This will help you to understand the culture, the landscape, and the people.

-It’s important to make sure you have a European health insurance policy.
+It’s important to make sure you have travel insurance

 Just in case of any emergencies that need cover.